nank1ro/codigo-questions/README.md

 All the codigo questions for the `Codigo: Learn to Code` app.

+# Contributing

+If you would like to contribute, read our [CONTRIBUTING](/CONTRIBUTING.md) guide

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):